 Gym Heroes and Gym Challenge introduced Pokemon belonging to the eight Kanto Gym Leaders to the Trading Card Game, a fine way of meshing the video games with the TCG.
 It was a clever way of reinvigorating fans; now you could collect creatures like Lt.
 Surge's Pikachu and Blaine's Charizard!

-It's a nice way to finish off dangerous foes, but because it forces a discard of two cards, you're usually better served with cards like PlusPower.
+Water Trainer Misty simply adds 20 to the damage when one of her Pokemon attacks.
+It's a nice way to finish off dangerous foes, but because it forces a discard of two cards, you're usually better served with attack-boosting cards like PlusPower.

 Not too bad, but I'd recommend other Misty cards, like Misty's Wrath, which lets you pick 2 of your top 7 cards and add them to your hand, then discard the rest.

 Another card that works for any group, not just his own Pokemon, Electric-specialist Lt.
 Surge acts similarly to a free retreat; you bench your Active Pokemon and play one from your hand to serve as the new Active Pokemon.

 It's a nice way to swap out Retreat Cost-heavy creatures, but because your new Pokemon has to come from your hand (not the Bench), it'll arrive with no energy attached, limiting your options.
 An interesting trick, but often, it's better to simply retreat.